 There are plenty of ways for measuring string similarity but we will be discussing these below:

-- The longest common substring percentage
+- The longest common substring percentage, useful when character order matters.

-The Jaccard distance
+The Jaccard Distance

-Here is the implementation of the Jaccard distance in Python
+Here is the implementation of the Jaccard distance in Python:

 For example, the Jaccard similarity between “fruit” and “fruits” is 5/6.

-How good is this metric?
-Well, it’s quite easy and straightforward to implement, however, it does not take into account the order of the characters.
 For example, the Jaccard distance between SILENT and LISTEN is …… 1 – 6/6 = 0.
 So we need something more robust.

 So in the examples above: